What does your dream creative career look like?

 Hear me out.

-My number-one tip for having more creative ideas is giving yourself the proper space for creative ideas to show up … and then having the space to develop them.
+My number-one tip for having more ideas and overcoming stifled creativity is giving yourself the proper space for creative ideas to show up … and then having the space to develop them.

 All of that happens for me during my workdays because I have routines.